tencent cloud

 Note:

-Cloud App provides TCR repositories to provide image hosting services for applications that need to host container images.
-Customers can pull from the private network when installing this repository, without the need for public network support.
+Marketplace provides TCR repositories to offer image hosting services for applications that require container image hosting.
+During installation, customers pull images from the private network without needing public network access.

 1. Use the cloudapp docker command to obtain the repository login command.